-Chapter One is a foundational space at Mosaic where you can learn our history, mission, and vision.
-You’ll meet several of our staff and get a holistic view of all of Mosaic’s current ministries and how they work together, bringing us together as a collective body of believers.
+Chapter One is a foundational space at Mosaic where you will learn about our history, mission, and vision.
+You’ll meet several of our staff and get a glimpse into the heart of our church.

 While this is held at our Winter Garden Campus and primarily focuses on the ministries housed there, you are welcome to join us if you attend the Mosaic at Walt Disney World Campus.

 The Connect Hub is a great place to begin building relationships within our Winter Garden Campus community.
 Join us as we spend two Sundays in a row getting to know one another and chatting about upcoming opportunities for connection at Mosaic.
 To see the dates and to register for the upcoming Connect Hub, register below.
 If you have any questions, contact our Connect Coordinator Lindsey Howard.

 Join us on Tuesday nights for regular Mosaic at WDW Campus events!
 This is a great space to step into in order to get to know others and get a feel for our campus.
 We host a rotation of different events every month, from Taco Tuesday to a Prayer & Worship Night.
 To see what we have coming up, check out the Mosaic Calendar.